Step-by-Step Guide

 Verify Your Requirement

-Check your court order or DMV notice for the exact SR-22 start date, duration, and any coverage minimums.
-The requirement period typically begins from the filing date — not the conviction date — so delays cost you time.
+Check your court order or DMV notice for the start date, duration, and any coverage minimums.
+The clock starts from the filing date, not the conviction date, so sitting on it only extends the high-risk period.

 • Note whether you need owner or non-owner SR-22